đ How to design an optimal GeoLift test

 Step 2: Configure your analysis

-During the configuration phase, you will provide parameters for Recast GeoLift to work with.
-Recast GeoLift will use those parameters to run simulations in order to determine which geographies would make up the best test as well as a recommended spend amount to get usable results.
+During the configuration phase, you will provide parameters for GeoLift to work with.
+GeoLift will use those parameters to run simulations in order to determine which geographies would make up the best test as well as a recommended spend amount to get usable results.

 First select your experiment type.